hazem-gamal-1/Ideafy/README.md

 ↓
 Unified Structured Output
 The orchestrator coordinates all sub-agents and merges their outputs into a single structured response.

-> 🔧 **Powered by a dedicated multi-agent backend** — built with FastAPI, LangChain, LangGraph, and ChromaDB.
-> Explore the agent design, RAG pipeline, and API reference → [Backend Repository](https://github.com/hazem-gamal-1/Ideafy-agents)

 ---
 ## 🔍 Core Capabilities
 ### 📊 Idea Validation